pingu-73/ark-web-app/README.md

-# Ark Web Wallet
+# Arkade Wallet
-A web-based Bitcoin wallet with Ark protocol integration for off-chain transactions.
+A Hybrid bitcoin wallet with Ark protocol integration for off-chain transactions.

 ## overview
-Ark Web Wallet is a full-stack web application that allows users to:
+Arkade Web Wallet is a full-stack web application that allows users to:
 - Create and manage Bitcoin wallets
 - Send and receive on-chain Bitcoin transactions
 - Send and receive off-chain transactions using the Ark protocol